tshepang/blog/content/Man of the Year (2006).md

 Those critics mentioned dislike of mixing the whole thing with conspiracy, and in hindsight, it was quite unwarranted.
-The movie would have done fine without it, and it was just not done right, and Jeff Goldblum performance didn\'t help either.
+The movie would have done fine without it, and it was just not done right, and Jeff Goldblum performance didn't help either.

   [critics disliked this one]: http://en.wikipedia.org/wiki/Man_of_the_Year_(2006_film)#Reception
   [Laura Linney]: http://en.wikipedia.org/wiki/Laura_Linney